-CHRI's work to promote the practical realisation of Human Rights in the countries of the Commonwealth focuses on building and reforming systems of governance which are essential for the protection and promotion of Human Rights.
-This work is split into two core themes: Access to Information and Access to Justice, which includes Prison and Police Reform.
-CHRI additionally works to monitor the Human Rights situation across the Commonwealth and, through our Strategic Initiatives Programme, we engage in advocacy at the global level and make formal submissions to treaty bodies and inter-governmental agencies, including the United Nations Human Rights Council.
+CHRI works to promote the practical realisation of Human Rights in countries of the Commonwealth.
+We focus on building and reforming systems of governance which are essential for the protection and promotion of Human Rights.
+Our work is split into two core themes: Access to Information and Access to Justice, which includes Prison Reform, Police Reform and advocacy on media rights and the South Asia Media Defenders Network (SAMDEN).
+CHRI additionally works to monitor the Human Rights situation across the Commonwealth through our International Advocacy and Programming (IAP) unit.
+We engage in advocacy at the global level and make formal submissions to treaty bodies and inter-governmental agencies, including the United Nations Human Rights Council (HRC) in Geneva.
+CHRI has also begun work on strengthening institutional response to issues of discrimination on grounds of skin colour and appearance.

 ACCESS TO INFORMATION